thibautambrosino/REPR/README.md

 #### Image-Based Lighting: Specular (3 points)
 For the specular IBL, the texture encodes different version of the environment for different roughness values.
-There is a total of **6** roughness levels.
+There is a total of **6** pre-computed roughness levels.
 The lowest roughness level is placed at the bottom of the texture, and occupies 50% of the total height (but 100% of the width).
 Each level is **half the size** of the previous one.

 Here is a visual representation:
 <p align="center">
 <img src="./screenshots/SpecEnvSchema.jpg" width=50% height=50%>